-North Korea is nowadays often looked at as part of bygone era, a last vestige of the Cold War, and all the other usual stereotypes that get banded about when talking about DPR Korea.
+North Korea and the Black Civil Rights Movement are not words you’d associate with each other necessarily, in fact North Korea is nowadays often looked at as part of bygone era, a last vestige of the Cold War, and all the other usual stereotypes that get banded about when talking about DPR Korea.

 This though completely ignores the enormous part it played in the anti-Imperialist, internationalist, the black civil rights movement and self-determination movements that it was involved in.
 One cause the DPRK supported was against segregation and racism in the USA.

 1960’s America was a rather crazy time, the country was embroiled in war in Vietnam, people were protesting and large swaths of the US were still segregated by race.
 We are all probably familiar with the Rosa Parks incident, or of the assassinated Malcolm X. Malcolm X was a leading figure in the Nation of Islam and a senior civil rights leader.
 Although the government certainly viewed Mr. X and the Nation of Islam as extreme, they were very far from the most extreme of the civil rights movement.

 The Nation of Islam

 The Nation of Islam deserves its own blog post entirely, but to put it in short it was founded by Wallace Fard Muhammad on July 4, 1930.
 Its goals were stated to be to improve the spiritual, social, and economic lives of African-Americans.
 Whilst holding various similarities with Islam, it is very much its own thing and is not part of either main Muslim Sect.

 Probably the most famous Nation of Islam adherent was Cassius Clay, who would rename himself Mohammed Ali and also refuse to serve in the Vietnamese War, famously stating;